Crown Lengthening

 If you have any questions of how a crown lengthening may benefit your long-term periodontal health, come in and discuss this treatment with Dr. Fotek.
-He is an expert in maintaining life long gum health in Palm Beach Gardens.
+He is an expert in maintaining life long gum health in Jupiter.

 Esthetic Crown Lengthening / Smile Lift Procedure